 Production AI agents have a contract too.
 Almost nobody treats it like one.

 An agent that produces structured output — a JSON response, a formatted report, a decision with specific field names — is an interface.
 Anything consuming that output has a dependency on its format and behavior.
-The dependency is real whether it is documented or not.
+The dependency is real whether it's documented or not.
 Teams discover this the hard way when a routing orchestrator breaks because the research agent it calls changed its citation structure, or a summarization pipeline starts injecting wrong data because an upstream classifier's output schema quietly shifted.

 The gap compounds in multi-agent systems.
 A routing orchestrator is written to parse what the upstream classifier "happens to produce."
 A summarization pipeline is built against whatever the research agent currently outputs.
-These implicit dependencies accumulate as teams iterate on prompts independently, often without knowing who else is consuming the output.
+These implicit dependencies accumulate as teams iterate on prompts independently — often without knowing who else is consuming the output.
 The result: a web of undocumented interface assumptions that nobody owns and nobody tests.

 Semver applied to system prompts — including the rule no tool will tell you